laiwz/laiwz.github.io/assets/mds/notes_did.md

         - [Jakiela 2021](https://arxiv.org/abs/2103.13229)
         - [de Chasemartion and D'Haultfœuille 2020](https://www.aeaweb.org/articles?id=10.1257/aer.20181169): two statics to provide a sense on how heterogeneous TEs are so that FE estimators are not informative in presence of negative weights

     I guess even if these tests provide some support for maintaining FE estimators, the results would only be informative by in the directional/qualitative sense.
+So, alternative robust estimators are needed.

+### Robust Estimators